-\blue{Further, in Fig~\ref{Fig_c}.A, we show samples from input images that were predicted as negative for cardiomegaly ($\mathcal{X}^{n}$).
+Further, in Fig~\ref{Fig_c}.A, we show samples from input images that were predicted as negative for cardiomegaly ($\mathcal{X}^{n}$).
 In their counterfactual abnormal images (third column), we observe small changes in CTR are sufficient to flip the classification decision.
-This is consistent with a small mean difference CTR($\mathcal{X}^{n}$) - CTR($\mathcal{X}^{a}_{cf}) = -0.03$.
+This is consistent with a small mean difference CTR($\mathcal{X}^{n}$) - CTR($\mathcal{X}^{a}_{\rvc}) = -0.03$.
 In contrast, when we generate counterfactual normal (sixth column) from real abnormal images (positive for cardiomegaly, Fig~\ref{Fig_c}.B), significant changes in CTR lead to flipping of the prediction decision.
-This observation is consistent with a large mean difference CTR($\mathcal{X}^{a}$) - CTR($\mathcal{X}^{n}_{cf}) = 0.14$. }
+This observation is consistent with a large mean difference CTR($\mathcal{X}^{a}$) - CTR($\mathcal{X}^{n}_{\rvc}) = 0.14$.

 By design, the object detector assigns a low SCP to any indication of blunting CPA or abnormal CP recess.
-Hence, SCP($\mathcal{X}^n$) $>$ SCP($\mathcal{X}_{cf}^a$) and likewise SCP($\mathcal{X}^a$) $<$ SCP($\mathcal{X}_{cf}^n$).
-Consistent with our expectation, in Table.~\ref{t-table}, we observe a positive mean difference of 0.13 for SCP($\mathcal{X}^n$) $-$ SCP($\mathcal{X}_{cf}^a$) (with a p-value of $\ll 0.0001$) and a negative mean difference of -0.19 for SCP($\mathcal{X}^a$) $-$ SCP($\mathcal{X}_{cf}^n$) (with a p-value of $\ll 0.0001$).
-On a population-level SCP was successful in capturing the difference between normal and abnormal chest x-rays for pleural effusion.
-Specifically in un-paired differences, we observe a high mean SCP values for normal subjects \ie mean SCP($\mathcal{X}^n$) = 0.69 as compared to mean SCP for abnormal patients \ie mean SCP($\mathcal{X}^a$) = 0.42.
-A low p-value confirmed the statistically significant difference in SCP for real images and their corresponding counterfactuals.
+Hence, SCP($\mathcal{X}^n$) $>$ SCP($\mathcal{X}_{\rvc}^p$) and likewise SCP($\mathcal{X}^p$) $<$ SCP($\mathcal{X}_{\rvc}^n$).
+Consistent with our expectation, in Table.~\ref{t-table}, we observe a positive mean difference of 0.13 for SCP($\mathcal{X}^n$) $-$ SCP($\mathcal{X}_{\rvc}^p$) (with a p-value of $\ll 0.0001$) and a negative mean difference of -0.19 for SCP($\mathcal{X}^p$) $-$ SCP($\mathcal{X}_{\rvc}^n$) (with a p-value of $\ll 0.0001$).
+On a population-level SCP was successful in capturing the difference between normal and abnormal CXR for pleural effusion.
+Specifically in un-paired differences, we observe a high mean SCP values for normal subjects \ie mean SCP($\mathcal{X}^n$) = 0.69 as compared to mean SCP for abnormal patients \ie mean SCP($\mathcal{X}^p$) = 0.42.